 |Return on financial investments (NOKm)||2020||2019||Change|

-The product companies give the banks access to a broader product range and hence commission incomes, as well as return on invested capital.
-The overall result of the product companies and other related companies was NOK 54m (326m) in the first half of 2020.
-In addition SpareBank 1 SMN recorded a gain of NOK 340m on the transfer of personal risk products from SpareBank 1 Forsikring to Fremtind Livsforsikring as at 1 January 2020.
-A gain of NOK 460m was recorded on the establishment of Fremtind Forsikring in the first half of 2019.
+The product companies give the bank’s customers access to a broader product range and provide the bank with commission income, as well as return on invested capital.
+The overall profit of the product companies and other related companies was NOK 341m (418m) in 2020.
+Also noted is a gain of NOK 340m upon the transfer of personal risk products from SpareBank 1 Forsikring to Fremtind Livsforsikring as of 1 January 2020.
+In the first half of 2019 a gain of NOK 460m was posted related to the establishment of Fremtind.

 |Income from investment in associated companies||2020||2019||Change|